CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

  **Step 5.
 Data decryption.**

  !!!
 Note.
-If during encryption you use SDS public key, the encrypted file/zipped folder will be decripted automated manner when you will import the data from SD Connect to your own personal computing enviroment in SD Desktop.
+If during encryption you use SDS public key, the encrypted file/zipped folder will be decrypted automated manner when you will import the data from SD Connect to your own personal computing environment in SD Desktop.
 Thus, you can skip this step.

 Access your secure computing environment in SD Destkop.
 If you did not install Crypt4GH yet .........

 Next, open Crypt4GH and click on _load your private key_.
-Click on _Select FIle_ and upload the file/zipped folder you want to decrypt and click on _Open_.
+Click on _Select File_ and upload the file/zipped folder you want to decrypt and click on _Open_.
 Next click on _decrypt file_.
 The tool will ask you to write the password of the private key, press _ok_.
 The file will be decrypted in the same location of the original file.